Your House Closing Costs Without Realtor In Virginia

 How can I save money on closing costs without a realtor?

-You can save money by eliminating the agent’s commission, but it’s essential to understand other costs that will still apply.
+Eliminating the agent’s commission can save you money, but it’s essential to understand other costs that will still apply.
 Carefully review all potential fees, consider negotiating some of them, and research affordable legal or title companies that can assist you without charging excessive fees.
 Proper planning and research can reduce surprises.

 Do I need an attorney to close a sale in Virginia without a realtor?